LazyDormouse/C-caesar-cypher/README.md

-# C-caesar-cypher
+# C-Caesar-cypher
-Implementation of the famous Caesar's cypher as a CLI tool
+Implementation of the Caesar's cypher as a CLI tool

-Both encrypting and decrypting are supported.

 Usage: